selwynpolit/d9book/book/setup_mac.md

 ```

 ::: tip Note
 Ideally install this after installing PHP@8.1 to avoid this putting PHP 8.2 (or later) first in the path.
-This could cause some challenges running the Drupal Test Traits and PHPUnit.
+PHP 8.2 or later could cause some challenges running the Drupal Test Traits and PHPUnit.
 :::

 ## Browsers